wvchallenges/se-challenge-expenses/README.markdown

 **AngularJS Client - Deployed on Azure**

-A basic client in AngularJS that consumes back-end services whick can be switched through the user interface.
+A basic client in AngularJS that consumes back-end services which can be switched through the user interface.

 Components: angular, ui-router, bootstrap, jquery, font-awesome, ng-file-upload
 - Alternate Source code: https://github.com/omidmafi/wave.ng/